code-423n4/2021-06-gro/README.md

 | Virtual price| USD price of LP token |
 | Yearn Vault or yVault| Stable coin vault that invests into underlying strategies in order to generate yield |
 | Sardine, Tuna, Whale| Deposit/Withdrawal sizes ranging from small to large |

-# Contest scoping
+# Contest Scope

+This contest is open for two weeks to give wardens time to understand the protocol properly.
+Submissions can only be made in the second week of the contest.
+Representatives from gro will be available in the Code Arena Discord to answer any questions during the contest period.
+The focus for the contest is to try and find any logic errors or ways to drain funds from the protocol in a way that is advantageous for an attacker at the expense of users with funds invested in the protocol.
+We are NOT looking for gas savings in this contest.
+Wardens should assume that governance variables are set sensibly (unless they can find a way to change the value of a governance variable, and not counting social engineering approaches for this).

 ## Protocol overview

 Gro protocol is a yield aggregator built on top of a tranche.

 The aim of gro protocol is to offer high yields for users who are willing to take on more risk, and a safer alternative for user who are risk averse.
-The protocol is able to do so by ensuring that any one of its portfolios exposures, be that to underlying assets or external defi protocol is kept within a certain threshold.
+The protocol is able to do so by ensuring that any one of its portfolios exposures, be that to underlying assets or external defi protocols, are kept within a certain threshold.

  - PWRD:
  A rebasing, yield generating stable coin pegged to the dollar.
 Its main feature is insurance against any individual protocol/stable coin failure, which it gets from the GVT.
 In return for this insurance, PWRD hands over part of its yield to GVT.

  - GVT:
 The risk bearing asset, taking on the risk from PWRD in return for part of PWRD's yield.
 Unlike PWRD, GVT is not a rebasing stable coin.